YOU MUST EMAIL OR PHONE MITZI TO ORDER FROM THIS WEBSITE.

 I wove for 8 years or so before getting hooked on spinning.
 A friend in the local weaving guild taught spinning with a drop spindle in Community Education.
 I was obsessed as soon as I got started.
 After a year of producing yarn from all the fiber I could get my paws on, I decided I needed to weave a sweater coat for myself.
 It is a great conglomeration of commercial and handspun yarns.
 Of course as per my usual, I barely had enough fabric to squeeze out a jacket, and sewing is a major challenge for me, but it really turned out very nice.

 Today I enjoy doing demonstrations at Museum Comes to Life at the local Historical Museum, and schools.
 It is funny what questions children can come up with, like: “What are you doing?”, and then after I go through the whole process of sheep, fiber washing, carding, twisting into yarn, they ask “Why are you doing that?”.
 Because I am a fiber addict.

 I finally learned how to knit in 2011, and find that knitting has opened a whole new arena for my artistic nature.
 I have tried to create some unique items and have even sold some of the finished products.
 Learning to knit has only served to enhance my addiction to yarn and has led to my recent expansion of my inventory to include some very nice knitting yarns such as Cascade, Brown Sheep, Universal, Rozetti, Mountain Colors and others.
-Approximately 2,200 items were added to my shelves in April of 2012, I acquired a large shipment of very nice weaving and knitting wools in January 2013, and adding more nice wool weaving yarn in September 2014.
+Approximately 2,200 items have been added to my shelves in April of 2012 and I just acquired a large shipment of very nice weaving and knitting wools in January 2013.